Mercury

 What are the health impacts of mercury?

-The health effects of mercury (Health Canada) exposure depend on its chemical form (elemental, inorganic or organic), the route of exposure (inhalation, ingestion or skin contact) and the level of exposure.
+The health effects of mercury (Government of Canada) exposure depend on its chemical form (elemental, inorganic or organic), the route of exposure (inhalation, ingestion or skin contact) and the level of exposure.
 Vapour from liquid elemental mercury and methylmercury are more easily absorbed than inorganic mercury salts and can cause more harm.
 You should try to reduce your exposure to all forms of mercury whenever possible.

 How can I reduce my risk of mercury exposure?